 Most American Idol guest celebrity mentors are polite and boring and offer innocuous non-criticisms lest they accidentally tell a contestant to do something stupid and look dumb themselves.
 Most American Idol judges are not Quentin Tarantino.
-On last night's episode, the director enthusiastically doled out advice, all of which was either completely disregarded or later proven terrible.
+On last night's episode, the director enthusiastically doled out advice, most of which was either completely disregarded or later proven iffy.
 In every case, his thumbs-up endorsement for a finalist meant they'd be savaged by the judges minutes later.
-For anyone who's ever wondered why the acting is so weird in all of his movies, we may have finally found the answer.
-This is all to say that last night's show was terrifically entertaining, and we hope they invite him back next year.
-Also, possibly to promote Inglourious Basterds, Tarantino appeared to be wearing a Hitler haircut.
+All of which is to say that last night's show was terrifically entertaining, and we hope they invite him back next year.

 Allison Iraheta, "Don't Want to Miss a Thing"

 Quentin the mentor: "When she first performed the song ... it wasn't quite at a performance level."
 (He asked her to sing it again, but this time while he sat in a chair "to take some of the pressure off.")

 Results: Allison, the season's most consistent, unflappable singer, gave another typically excellent performance that seems to have been in no way affected by Tarantino's sitting or standing during rehearsal.

 Anoop Desai, "(Everything I Do) I Do It for You"

 Quentin the mentor: "The only thing I would say is, rough it up a little."
 [Makes wild swinging arm gestures and loud, strange guttural noises.]